petershin/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-order-rule.md

     :lines: 7-19
 ```

-The code retrieves the value for the minimum quantity configured for the Order Rule from the display context, which contains a single field of type `COREntry` and it is set using the created Order Rule.
-The display context has one method to retrieve the minimum quantity configured for the Order Rule and it uses the utility class detailed below.
+The code retrieves the value for the minimum quantity configured for the order rule from the display context, which contains a single field of type `COREntry` and it is set using the created order rule.
+The display context has one method to retrieve the minimum quantity configured for the order rule and it uses the utility class detailed below.

 ### Add a utility class to retrieve the minimum quantity value